threeco123/RestaurantReservationSystem/README.md

 ## Getting help and updates

 If you need help with this project, or with Hardhat in general, please read [this guide](https://hardhat.org/hardhat-runner/docs/guides/getting-help) to learn where and how to get it.

-For the latest news about Hardhat, [follow us on Twitter](https://twitter.com/HardhatHQ), and don't forget to star [our GitHub repository](https://github.com/NomicFoundation/hardhat)!

 **Happy _building_!**